 Betrayal

-“I am not referring to all of you; I know those I have chosen.
-But this is to fulfill this passage of Scripture: ‘He who shared my bread has turned against me.’” – John 13:18
+“I am not speaking of all of you; I know whom I have chosen.
+But the Scripture will be fulfilled, ‘He who ate my bread has lifted his heel against me.’

 As you can see, the Bible is rich in the many ways that bread can represent things or concepts.
 It is, of course, nourishment, but most importantly, it is Jesus, Himself.
 He is the bread of life and if we choose Him (He has already chosen you!), you can experience fullness of life and God’s grace.